Category Archives: German Royals

 In 1874, his younger brother Frittie died after falling from a window while the two were playing.
 A hemophiliac, Frittie succumbed to a brain hemorrhage.
 Ernie was distraught and developed what would become a lifelong fear of death, particularly of dying alone.
 This fear would soon be reinforced by the deaths of his mother and youngest sister.
 In late 1878, most of the family fell ill with diphtheria.
 Sadly, Ernie’s youngest sister, Princess May, did not recover and died in November.
 While consoling Ernie, Alice gave him a hug and kiss, thus exposing herself to the illness.
 Due to her weakened state, she quickly fell ill herself and died on December 14, 1878.

-After Alice’s death, Queen Victoria stepped in as a surrogate mother to the Hessian children, often having them stay with her in her various residences in the United Kingdom.
-Ernie’s three elder sisters also helped to contribute to his upbringing, and he remained particularly close to both Victoria and Ella.
+After Alice’s death, Queen Victoria stepped in as a surrogate mother to the Hessian children, often having them stay with her at her residences in the United Kingdom.
+Ernie’s three elder sisters also contributed to his upbringing, and he remained particularly close to both Victoria and Ella.

-Ernie was educated privately, and then in 1885 began serving with the First Hessian Infantry Regiment as a sub-lieutenant.
+After being educated privately, Ernie began serving with the First Hessian Infantry Regiment as a sub-lieutenant in 1885.
 He became a first lieutenant in 1889 and then attended the University of Leipzig and the University of Giessen.
 In 1891, following his father’s example, he was attached to the First Prussian Regiment of Foot Guards at Potsdam.
 Then, on March 13, 1892, Ernie became the reigning Grand Duke of Hesse and by Rhine upon his father’s death.

-Queen Victoria, surrounded by her extended family, gathered for Ernie’s wedding, 1894; Credit – Royal Collection Trust / © Her Majesty Queen Elizabeth II 2022
+Queen Victoria, surrounded by her extended family, gathered for Ernie’s wedding in 1894; Credit – Royal Collection Trust

 Disenchanted with each other, Ernie and Victoria Melita wished to divorce, but their grandmother would not allow it.
 However, following Queen Victoria’s death, they quickly separated and were divorced on December 21, 1901.
 They shared custody of their daughter, to whom Ernie was particularly close.
-Victoria Melita went on to marry another first cousin, Grand Duke Kirill Vladimirovich of Russia.
+Victoria Melita later married another first cousin, Grand Duke Kirill Vladimirovich of Russia.

 The Hesse siblings, October 1903.
 L-R: Ernie, Alix (with Nicholas), Irene (with Heinrich), Ella (with Serge), Victoria (with Louis). photo: Wikipedia

-Following a large family gathering in Darmstadt in October 1903 for the wedding of his niece, Princess Alice of Battenberg, Ernie and his daughter went to visit the Russian Imperial Family at their hunting lodge in Poland.
+Following a large family gathering in Darmstadt in October 1903 for the wedding of his niece Princess Alice of Battenberg, Ernie and his daughter Elisabeth visited the Russian Imperial Family at their hunting lodge in Poland.
 While there, Elisabeth fell ill.
 At first, it was just believed to be exhaustion from so much playing with her cousins, but her condition quickly worsened.
 A telegram was sent to her mother, imploring her to come quickly, as it seemed the child would not survive.
 Unfortunately, the telegram would arrive too late.
 Princess Elisabeth died on November 16, 1903.
-Rumors at the time were that she had been poisoned by eating or drinking something which was intended for her uncle Nicholas II.
+Rumors at the time were that she had been poisoned by eating or drinking something that was intended for her uncle Nicholas II.
 However, it was discovered that she had died from typhoid.
 Ernie, of course, was distraught.
 His daughter had been, in his own words, “the sunshine of my life.”

 On February 2, 1905, Ernie married Princess Eleonore of Solms-Hohensolms-Lich, in Darmstadt.
 Eleonore was the daughter of Hermann, The Prince of Solms-Hohensolms-Lich and Countess Agnes of Stolberg-Wernigerode.
 This marriage, from all accounts, was a very happy one.
 The couple had two sons: